on orders of $85 or more

 - Browning, Charles H. Americans of Royal Descent.
 Baltimore: Genealogical Publishing.
 Print.

 The Galloway Family Crest was acquired from the Houseofnames.com archives.
 The Galloway Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 9 July 2014 at 07:33.
+This page was last modified on 30 November 2014 at 22:26.

 houseofnames.com is an internet property owned by Swyrich Corporation.